thomis/eventhub-processor2/README.md

 I, [2018-02-09T15:22:35.658522 #37966]  INFO -- : Listener is starting...
 I, [2018-02-09T15:22:35.699161 #37966]  INFO -- : Listening to queue [example]
 ```

-Note: If config file is not provided it is derived from class name and read from ./config/class_name.json
+## Configuration

-A processor2 configuration file looks as follows
+If --config option is not provided processor tries to load config/{class_name}.json.
+If file does not exist it load default values as specified below.

 ```json
 {
   "development": {